 No barriers to gaming in Scotland

-When Chris was 19, he had an internship at NCR in Dundee, which send him out to Silicon Valley for the first time.
+When Chris was 19, he had an internship at NCR in Dundee, an American computer hardware, software and electronics company.
+They sent him out to Silicon Valley for the first time.

 “I was really struck by the number and volume of people doing things in software and other branches of technology at that time.
 But what also struck me was that the people in Scotland were as equally as good at technology, and as smart, and there was no difference there,” says Chris.

 “The difference was in the intensity, the volume and the community that was there.
 Now, several years later, I think that community spirit in terms of technology industries and digital media specifically is really strong here in Scotland, and there are now no barriers really to what one can do here based in Scotland in this industry.”

 A fantastic talent pool

 Chris believes that Scotland’s universities - in particular the University of Abertay - have been key to the development of the Scottish gaming industry.

 “Throughout the 1990s, we realised that the choke on growth for us as an industry was going to be how we found talent.
 That was the point at which we approached the educational institutions, specifically the University of Abertay, to try and see if we could do some game-specific degree level courses.
 The University of Abertay was the first university in the world to create a degree level computer games engineering course.

 “That’s then created a fantastic talent pool that grows every single year.
 It’s encouraged more people to come to Scotland, and especially Dundee, to develop games.
 Also, the students, undergraduates and postgraduates that go through those courses have been encouraged to set up their own businesses as well.